erjank/teaching/memory/README.md

     E", the expert can go from A to E in a single step.
-We call this *intuition*, and it isn't always a good thing: when asked to explain their reasoning, experts often can't, because they didn't actually reason their way to the solution---they just recognized it.
+We call this *intuition*, and it isn't always a good thing: when asked to explain their reasoning, experts often can't, because they didn't actually reason their way to the solution–they just recognized it.

 *   Experts are frequently so familiar with their subject that they can no longer imagine what it's like to *not* see the world that